-The purpose of this anide hook is to provide somewhat fuller information than has been possible in the labels, and to present it in a form in which it can be taken away for future reference.
-In order to keep the price sufficiently low, illustrations have had to be kept to a minimum.
-A companion volume of supplementary illustrations is therefore issued separately.
-Those wishing to study further may consult the following numbers of the Bulletin of the Madras Government Museum, which are obtainable from the doorkeeper (or by post from the Museum office, cost of packing and postage extra) at the prices noted against each:-
+The purpose of this guidebook is to provide somewhat fuller information than has been possible in the labels, and to present it in a form in which it can be taken away for future reference.
+In order to keep the price sufficiently low illustrations have had to be kept to a minimum.
+A companion volume of supplementary illustrations is therefore being separately issued.
+Those wishing to study further may consult the following issues of the Bulletin of the Madras Government Museum, which are obtainable from the doorkeeper (or by post from the Museum office, cost of packing and postage extra) at the prices noted against each :-

-Temple architecture.-An outline of Indian Temple Architecture.
-12 annes.
+Temple architecture.-An Outline of Indian Temple Architecture.
+12 annas.